PhilTBatt/HTML---CSS/README.md

-my first attempt at making a webisite.
+My first attempt at making a webisite.